idkfelix/year12/English/Born A Crime/Part II Questions.md

 ## Chapter 12: _Prelude_

 > 14. Why is Noah _“consumed with regret for the things_ he _didn’t do?”_
-## Chapter 12: _A young man’s long, awkward, occasionally tragic, and frequently humiliating education in affairs of the heart, Part II: The Crush_
+## Chapter 12: _A Young man’s Long, Awkward, Occasionally Tragic, and Frequently Humiliating Education in Affairs of the Heart, Part II: The Crush_

 > 15. Why doesn’t Noah ever ask out his high school crush, Zaheer and what does this experience teach him?
 ## Chapter 13: _Prelude_